nskatti1/Fast-Robots/docs/lab8.rst

 Thanks to the friends who let me take over their hallway and crash mats.
 Shoutout to Glue, the best cat - didn't quite make it into the blooper reel, but we still love him.
 And thank you to the course staff for your help.
 I looked at Stephan Wagner and Daria Kot's websites for references on how they graphed their data.
 Also, thanks to ChatGPT for helping me debug C code and for catching syntax errors in my write-up.
-You over edited and started changing my text and I had to revert.
+Chat over edited and started changing my text and I had to revert back and undo a lot.